Daniil Kvyat: Return to Toro Rosso (2016–2017)

-Ferrari (2018)
+Ferrari development driver (2018)

-After failing to attract a race seat for the 2018 season, Kvyat became the third driver for Ferrari.
+After failing to attract a race seat for the 2018 season, Kvyat became a development driver for Ferrari.
 While mainly focusing on the team's simulator at Maranello, Kvyat drove the Ferrari SF71H for the first time at Fiorano, during a Pirelli wet weather test in April 2018.

-Toro Rosso third spell (2019)
+Second return to Toro Rosso / AlphaTauri (2019–2020)

+2019

 Kvyat rejoined Toro Rosso as a driver for the 2019 season, replacing the Red Bull-bound Pierre Gasly.
 This saw Kvyat race for the team he debuted in Formula One for a third time in his career.
 He initially raced alongside Thai driver Alexander Albon, who moved up from the FIA Formula 2 Championship.
 Kvyat put in strong performances during the first half of the season, achieving six points finishes from twelve races.
 However, he suffered consecutive retirements in China and Azerbaijan, both as a result of collision damage.
-His points finishes included 7th place in Monaco, a 9th place in Britain after starting from the back row of the grid and a shock 3rd-place podium finish at the rain-affected German Grand Prix.
+His points finishes included seventh place in Monaco, a ninth place in Britain after starting from the back row of the grid and a shock third place podium finish at the rain-affected German Grand Prix.
 This came after a strategy call to pit for dry-weather tyres before the rest of the field and an overtake on Lance Stroll.
 This marked Kvyat's third career podium, and Toro Rosso's first podium since winning the 2008 Italian Grand Prix.

 During the summer break prior to the Belgian Grand Prix, Kvyat's teammate Albon was promoted to Red Bull in August to replace Pierre Gasly, who was demoted back to Toro Rosso.
 Some questioned the decision not to promote Kvyat instead, as he had outperformed Albon during the first half of the season.
 Red Bull justified the move by saying they wished to trial Albon for the remainder of the season to decide who would partner Max Verstappen at the team in 2020.
-Kvyat produced an excellent drive in Belgium to finish in 7th place after starting in 19th due to power unit penalties.
+Kvyat produced an excellent drive in Belgium to finish in seventh place after starting in nineteenth due to power unit penalties.
 His third retirement of the season came at the next race in Italy after suffering an oil leak.
-Kvyat recorded three more points finishes in the remainder of the season; two 10th-place finishes in Japan and Brazil, and a 9th-place finish in Abu Dhabi.
+Kvyat recorded three more points finishes in the remainder of the season; two tenth place finishes in Japan and Brazil, and a ninth place finish in Abu Dhabi.
 He also finished in the points in Mexico and the United States, but was handed post-race penalties for causing last-lap collisions in both races, dropping him out of the points.
-Kvyat finished the season in 13th place in the championship with 37 points.
+Kvyat finished the season in thirteenth place in the championship with 37 points.